 Typically, the upper eyeteeth erupt around the age of 13.
-If our oral surgeon detects signs of impaction around this age, every effort will be made to facilitate its exposure.
+If our oral surgeon near you detects signs of impaction around this age, every effort will be made to facilitate its exposure.
 We recommend exposing impacted teeth during the early teen years, as there’s a greater chance of success during these ages.

 Beyond a certain age, usually age 12, an impacted eyetooth may not erupt on its own even if space has been cleared for its eruption.
 As such, a procedure known as exposure and bracketing may be necessary.
 Exposure and bracketing involve making an incision through the gum to expose the tooth and then attaching a bracket to the exposed tooth.
 This orthodontic bracket allows for the attachment of a chain that is then linked to a rubber band that gently pulls the tooth and guides it to its correct position.